-LORENA CHAMBERS, CEO of Chambers Lopez Strategies LLC, is the only Latina — and one of only two women — to have ever produced broadcast commercials for a U.S. presidential campaign.
-She is the media strategist for PowerPAC Georgia’s work to elect Stacey Abrams the next Governor of Georgia, and for Senate Majority PAC’s efforts to win back the U.S. Senate through a repeat performance of the Latino-fueled 2016 race in Nevada that elected Senator Catherine Cortez-Masto.
+LORENA CHAMBERS, CEO of Chambers Lopez Strategies LLC, is the only Latina — and one of only two women — to have produced television broadcast commercials for a U.S. Presidential campaign.
+In 2018, she was the media strategist for PowerPAC Georgia’s I.E. campaign supporting Stacey Abrams in her run for Governor of Georgia, and for Senate Majority PAC’s win in Nevada to elect Jacky Rosen as U.S. Senator.
+Chambers currently is also a Visiting Research Affiliate at Yale University.

-Chambers was the lead strategist for the AFL-CIO’s civic engagement project to increase the number of Latino, women, and millennial voters for the 2016 elections.
-She includes AFSCME, the Center for Community Change, PowerPAC, and American Bridge in her roster of clients.
-As part of CLS’ social marketing activities, Chambers has designed media campaigns to close the underreporting of minority communities in the U.S. Census and to combat human trafficking in the Dominican Republic, and spearheaded counter-trafficking multi-media productions for the U.S. Department of Justice and the Stability Pact Anti-Trafficking Task Force of the Organization for Security and Cooperation in Europe (OSCE) in Vienna, Austria.
+Chambers was the lead strategist for the AFL-CIO’s civic engagement project to increase the number of Latino, women, and millennial voters for the 2016 elections; she continues today as an informal advisor.
+CLS includes AFSCME, SEIU, Community Change, PowerPAC, and American Bridge in their roster of clients.
+As part of CLS’s social marketing activities, Chambers has designed media campaigns to close the underreporting of minority communities in the US Census; to combat human trafficking in the Dominican Republic; and spearheaded counter-trafficking multi-media productions for the US Department of Justice and the Stability Pact Anti-Trafficking Task Force of the Organization for Security and Cooperation in Europe (OSCE) in Vienna, Austria.